How Long Does Hot Sauce Last? storage guide

 Hot Sauce Type Unopened Shelf Life Opened Shelf Life Storage Location

-Fermented (Traditional) 1-2 years 6 months-1 year Read the label
+Fermented (Traditional) 1-2 years 6 months-1 year Pantry/Fridge (read label)

-Fresh Ingredient (Salsa-style) 1-2 years 3-6 months Read the label
+Fresh Ingredient (Salsa-style) 1-2 years 3-6 months Refrigerate after opening

 Primary Preservative Factors:

-• Acidity level (pH): Lower pH (more acidic) = longer shelf life
+• Acidity level (pH): Lower pH (more acidic) = longer shelf life.
+Learn more about how pH keeps hot sauce safe

 • Salt content: Natural preservative that inhibits bacterial growth